MilchRatchet/Luminary/LumFileDocs.md

   - 1 = ACES
   - 2 = Reinhard
   - 3 = Uncharted 2

-`CAMERA ALPHACUT [FP32]`<br/>
-Every alpha value smaller than this value is automatically treated as 0, i.e., fully transparent.
-Number must be in the range [0,1].

 `CAMERA FILTER__ [INT32]`<br/>
 Defines which of the available filters is used: